WWOOFING AT SCALES NATURE PARK

 Day 1: Ferry ride, Anchorage Provincial Park, and a Cliff Sunset

 Our first stop is the Surfside Motel (123 Route 776, Grand Manan, NB E5G 1A4), where we’re staying tonight.
-It’s been around for more than 40 years, and has 22 nice, standard rooms, with one or two beds.
-I love hanging out on the lawn with picnic chairs in the back of the building, and admire the view of Stanley’s Beach, Long Island, and Flagg’s Cove.
+It’s been around for more than 40 years and has 22 nice, standard rooms, with one or two beds.

 Then we relax at Anchorage Provincial Park (136 Anchorage Road, Grand Manan, NB E5G 2H4) for a bit.
-This spot has a scenic sand beach, and offers tons of hiking and cycling trails, picnic areas, and is home to the Grand Manan Migratory Bird Sanctuary
+This spot has a scenic sand beach and offers tons of hiking and cycling trails, picnic areas, and is home to the Grand Manan Migratory Bird Sanctuary

 Soon the brisk and clean marine air makes us hungry, so we head to the Compass Rose Heritage Inn (65 Route 776, Grand Manan, NB E5G 1A2) for dinner.
 It was established in the early 20th century as a post and telegraph office.
 Their dining room is equipped with antique furniture, and guests can watch the Bay of Fundy and the buzzing North Head fishing harbour from their table.

 Like many restaurants on the Canadian east coast, their specialty dish is lobster.
-But tonight my travel buddies are in the mood for haddock, and I order a vegetarian curry pasta dish.
-Everything’s super yummy, and we’re very happy with the service!
+But tonight my travel buddies are in the mood for haddock and I order a vegetarian curry pasta dish.
+Everything’s super yummy and we’re very happy with the service!

 It’s getting late now, but that doesn’t stop us from driving to Southwest Head Lighthouse (2571 Route 776, Grand Manan, NB E5G 4H4) on the opposite end of the island.
+It’s supposed to be the best sunset spot for Instagrammers on Grand Manan!

 In the morning, we check out Grand Manan’s Farmers Market (1021 Route 776, Grand Manan, NB E5G 4E5) at the old North Head Hall.
-This event has been around since 1984, and happens every Saturday from 10:30 am to 12:30 pm from Canada Day (July 1) until Labour Day weekend in September.
+This event has been around since 1984, and happens every Saturday from 10:30 am to 12:30 pm from Canada Day until Labour Day weekend in September.

 There’s a variety of awesome handmade goodies to find, like jewelry, beauty products, arts, crafts, books, and baked foods.
-As a local economy supporter, I can’t resist buying some earrings for my mom, and cat nip for Lemmy, my friend Steffi’s cat.

 Our next stop is Swallow Tail Lighthouse (50 Lighthouse Road, Grand Manan, NB E5G 2A3), one of Grand Manan’s most popular tourist attractions.
-It was completed in 1860 on an isolated peninsula in North Head, and is operated by the Swallow Tail Keepers Society, a non-profit organization.
+It was completed in 1860 on an isolated peninsula in North Head and is operated by the Swallow Tail Keepers Society, a non-profit organization.

 It’s still an active lighthouse today, although there’s no light keeper, as it was automated in 1986.
-We need to walk a bunch of concrete stairs, then across a wooden bridge, before arriving at the lighthouse, but it was 100% worth it!
+We need to walk a bunch of concrete stairs, then across a wooden bridge, before arriving at the lighthouse.
+But it was 100% worth it!

 There’s also a walking path, but be careful, as the entire peninsula is framed by rocky cliffs, that are more than 30 meters (100 feet) high!
-A bunch of picnic tables and benches are available, if you need a break.
+A bunch of picnic tables and benches are available if you need a break.
 Besides, Swallow Tail Lighthouse is supposed to be perfect for watching the sun or moon rise, and lighthouse tours can be booked on request.

 The front of Swallow Tail Lighthouse, looking at the bay from the top, and items for sale at the Gift Shop.
 The latter is photo courtesy of Andrea Kelter.